Your team has its own decisions. I build custom Claude Code skills that encode your standards.

 // the tacit skills collection

-one-liner — install all five skills
+one-liner — install all eleven skills

 curl -fsSL https://tacit.sh/install.sh | bash